 Doesn’t it always seem like our dogs have some superhuman ability to be in the best mood all the time?
-Either they are truly loving creatures, or they collectively went to a happiness seminar and are now masters of positive thinking.
+Either they’re truly loving creatures, or they collectively went to a happiness seminar and are now masters of positive thinking.
 All joking aside, dogs are equal parts of our families because of the joy they bring.
-And it’s only in times of trouble when they’re sick or injured, do we realize their capacity for other emotions besides excitement and complete joy.
+And it’s only in times of trouble—like when they’re sick or injured—that we realize their capacity for other emotions besides excitement and joy.

 Unfortunately, with the highs come the lows.
 And witnessing your dog suffer from chronic arthritis and joint pain is definitely the lowest of lows.
 It’s hard not to flinch when we see dogs struggle to their feet with a bad hip or limp toward us for some petting despite the pain in their knees.
 Of all the ailments, arthritis in dogs is truly a heartbreaker.

 To understand what your dog is going through, and to catch the signs and symptoms early, here’s everything you need to know about dog arthritis.

 The basic definition of arthritis is inflammation of the joints—a condition that can affect both humans and dogs alike.
 Joint inflammation generally has one or more causes.
 But to understand these potential causes, we must first understand the makeup and inner workings of your dog’s joints.

 The bones inside a dog’s joints are layered with cartilage (the material between bones that keeps them from rubbing together) and lubricated by joint fluid.
 This helps to dampen the impact of walking, running, and jumping, and allows the bones to freely glide back and forth against each other without causing friction.

 So, when there’s an issue with the joint fluid, cartilage, or bones, friction can’t be prevented as effectively, which means that pain and inflammation can more easily occur.
 Take a look at how exactly these factors can lead to joint inflammation in your dog: